+This paper proposes a novel algorithm for the architecture-aware synthesis of stabilizer circuits from Clifford tableaus.
+This section gives an overview of existing Clifford tableau synthesis algorithms and how they relate to each other and the proposed algorithm.

 Most approaches to synthesizing circuits from Clifford tableaus rely on normal forms.
-An initial synthesis algorithm was proposed by \citet{Aaronson_2004} using the normal form: $H-C-P-C-P-C-H-P-C-P-C$, where $H$ represented a region consisting of Hadamard gates, $P$ a region of Phase gates and $C$ a region of CNOT gates. \citet{Dehaene_2003} formulated a courser-grained 5-layer form, which was later improved by \citet{maslov_2018} and \citet{nest2009classical}, respectively. \citet{Duncan_2020} have implemented an improved $H-S-CZ-CX-H-CZ-S-H$ normal form in the pyzx library.
+An initial synthesis algorithm was proposed by \citet{Aaronson_2004} using the normal form: $H-C-P-C-P-C-H-P-C-P-C$, where $H$ represented a region consisting of Hadamard gates, $P$ a region of Phase gates and $C$ a region of CNOT gates. \citet{Dehaene_2003} formulated a courser-grained 5-layer form, which was later improved by \citet{maslov_2018} and \citet{nest2009classical}, respectively. \citet{Duncan_2020} have implemented an improved $H-S-CZ-CX-H-CZ-S-H$ normal form in the pyzx library~\cite{kissinger2020Pyzx}.

-We particularly point the reader to the algorithm by \citet{Bravyi_2021}, used in our benchmarks as a state-of-the-art baseline.
+We particularly point the reader to the algorithm by \citet{Bravyi_2021}, the state-of-the-art baseline algorithm that performed the best in our benchmarks out of all baseline algorithms.
 Their method uses a combination of template matching, designed explicitly for Clifford circuits, to level out CNOT and SWAP gates.
 They propose a canonical decomposition of any Clifford circuit in the form of a modified Bruhat~\cite{maslov_2018} decomposition of $-CX-CZ-P-H-P-CZ-CX-$ and perform gate reduction by first shifting gates into the initial $-CX-CZ-P-$ layers before optimizing the $CX$ layer via a parity matrix representation and the $CZ$ layer using a phase polynomial form.
 Similar to the current work, the focus of their optimization lies in reducing the number of entangling gates, which are $CX$ and $CZ$ in their normal form.